 Location: West of Sunderland City Centre, next to St. Mary’s Way and opposite the University

-It consisted of two streets which still exist today: High Row and Low Row.
+The Green consisted of two streets which still exist today: High Row and Low Row.
 It used to be accompanied by the Bishopwearmouth Burn (Barnes Burn) which has since been built over.
-By the 19th century, Bishopwearmouth was ultimately absorbed by the booming eastern town of Sunderland.
+By the 19th century, Bishopwearmouth was ultimately absorbed by the booming eastern town of Sunderland, which would displace it to become the defining name of the town as a whole.

 In 2020, the site of the former village Green was subject to significant investment and refurbished into a new “town park”- making it an appealing place to visit and relax.
 It’s well worth a visit when passing through the city centre and is surrounded by scores of the city’s finest bars, pubs and restaurants.